 Thanks in advance,

-#5 Updated by Hiroyuki Yamamoto about 1 month ago
+#5 Updated by Hiroyuki Yamamoto almost 5 years ago

 I have checked your patch.

 1. Filename passed to lockfile_create() should be base + ".lock" ?